|

 vz.58 assault rifle was developed in Czechoslovakia in the late

-1950s.
-Design of this weapon was finished in 1958 and it entered
+rifle was completed in 1958 and it entered

 million of there assault rifles were manufactured.
 This weapon